programming-formalisms/programming_formalisms_project_autumn_2025/learners/README-EXT.md

 ## Citation
-Take a look at the [CITATION.cff](CITATION.cff) to get infromation about how to cite this work.
+Take a look at the [CITATION.cff](CITATION.cff) to get information about how to cite this work.

 ## License
 Take a look at the [license](../LICENSE) file for more information.